 The only real issue we had with the print quality was the limited scale imposed by the small build plate, but then again we very much come from an additive background where larger models are common currency.
 As a word of caution, don’t expect to be busting out imposing figurines or models with this printer.

 The curing station also works amazingly: dip a finished model into an alcohol solution, lay it on the curing rack, press the button on the front of the printer and it takes care of the rest.
 The results were time and time again spectacular.

 Sadly, 3D Systems has abandoned support for the ProJet 1200, so anything from the company is pretty much a no go.
 It did previously offer a full one year no questions asked warranty, but coverage now depends on the point of sale so check with them for full terms and conditions.

 The ProJet 1200 is without a doubt a professional grade printer with the print quality to match.
 The SLA tech works well, and the ease of use ranks highly in our book.
 As a functional unit, the only real issues are the limited build volume and the fastidious aspect of SLA, which may not suit the average hobbyist.

 In our eyes, the price tag and ongoing cost of supplying resin are too much for a home user but ideally suited to a larger enterprise where ongoing R&D costs are supplemented by a budget to match.
-If this resembles your planned usage, then it’s hard to go wrong with the ProJet if you need a detail-oriented SLA printer that’s fast, efficient, and trustworthy.
+If this resembles your planned usage, then it’s hard to go wrong with the ProJet if you need a detail-oriented SLA printer that’s fast, efficient, and reliable.